-Two rounds of FMAC meetings were completed in 2022-2023: Round 1, 22 November - 14 December; Round 2, 16 May to 26 July 2023.
 Each Fire Management Area Committee (FMAC) is required to monitor progress towards the completion of treatment works listed in the Bushfire Risk Management Plan (BRMP), including the timeliness of the works.
-Implementation Status Reports providing summaries of progress on treatment actions were provided to the SFMC in 2022-2023.
-These reports are prepared twice a year by the FMAC supported by the Bushfire Risk Unit (BRU).
+Implementation Status Reports providing summaries of progress on treatment actions listed in BRMPs were provided to the SFMC in 2023-24.

+BRMP Implementation Status Reports are prepared twice a year, generally following spring (2023) and autumn (2024) by the FMAC, supported by the Tasmania Fire Service Bushfire Risk Unit (BRU).